-Up until just a few years ago, I always ended my talks by giving audiences a list of ten ways to combat impostor syndrome.
+I’ve spoken to an estimated 500,000 people and up until just a few years ago, I always ended my talks by giving audiences a list of ten ways to deal with impostor syndrome.

 Audience evaluations were overwhelmingly positive.
 The one criticism?
 “I wish she’d given us more solutions.”

-Or during the Q&A someone would come up to the mic and say, “This was great… but do you have any other solutions?”
+Or during the Q&A someone would come up to the mic and say, “This was great… but do you have any other solutions for how to deal with impostor syndrome?”

-My response was always, “Of the 10 things I just gave you, what have you tried so far?”
+My response was always, “Of the 10 things I just gave you, what have you tried so far to overcome impostor syndrome?”

 To which they’d invariably reply, “Well, nothing – I just wondered if there’s anything else we can do?”

-I spent years thinking, “I just gave them TEN things to do!
+I spent years thinking, “I just gave them TEN ways for how to overcome impostor syndrome!
 Is it them?
 Is it me?
 What am I missing?”

 Then one day it hit me.